jthmiller/shell-novice/_episodes/06-script.md

 ~~~
 {: .output}

-This works,
-but it may take the next person who reads `middle.sh` a moment to figure out what it does.
+This works, but you need to remember which positions are passed to which command

-We can improve our script by adding some **comments** at the top:
+We can improve the utility of our script by adding some **comments** at the top.

 ~~~
 $ vim middle.sh